Xafkiel-Dallet/TodoList-No-Swing-/README.md

 Lets you create, view, and remove a task.
+(WIP)